-Brigid Barrett, FCP, began teaching the Creighton Model FertilityCare™ System in 2007, and teaches at St. Charles Borromeo Church in St. Anthony Village.
-Brigid and her husband Paul live in Minneapolis and have five children.
+Brigid Barrett, FCP began teaching the Creighton Model FertilityCare™ System in 2007.
+Although she is currently not accepting new clients, Brigid serves as a natural family planning resource for her parish, St. Charles Borromeo in St. Anthony Village, and enjoys representing the Twin Cities FertilityCare™ Center at community events and on social media.
+Brigid and her husband Paul and have six children.
 She became a practitioner after observing its success in her own marriage and in those of her friends.
-Besides her teaching, Brigid also enjoys cooking, shopping for her little ones, and attending family outings around the Twin Cities.
+Besides her teaching, Brigid also enjoys cooking and exploring the Twin Cities.

-Natalie Caza FCPI, is originally from the Twin Cites area, and now lives Cambridge, Minnesota with her husband and three children.
-After witnessing the many fruits of the Creighton Model System both in her own marriage and in the lives of so many others she decided to begin teaching to share this method others.
+Natalie Caza, FCP is originally from the Twin Cites and now lives in Cambridge, Minnesota with her husband and three children.
+After witnessing the many fruits of the Creighton Model both in her own marriage and in the lives of so many others she decided to begin teaching to share this method.
 She is passionate about the need for women and families to have a safe and effective means to monitor and evaluate their fertility.
-She also enjoys music, going for walks and lazy days with her family.
+She also enjoys music, going for walks, and lazy days with her family.